-Sponsor licence guidance for employers hiring non-EEA citizens.
+Sponsor licence guidance for employers

-Sponsor licence guidance stage 1: Documentation
+Sponsor licence guidance stage 1: eligibility requirements

 There are a number of company-related documents which will need to be collated and submitted to evidence that you are a genuine organisation.

-You will also need to present information concerning your business activities in the UK, number of existing employees and details of how your organisation intends to comply with the licence requirements.
+You will also need to present information concerning your business activities in the UK, the number of existing employees and details of how your organisation intends to comply with the licence requirements.

 We can advise on the full extent of documentation requirements specific to your organisation.